- Print

 Retention Period

 By default, events are preserved in the Events pane for a retention period of 60 minutes.
-You can configure this value by clicking the Event button in the Settings ribbon.
-Under the Performance tab you can set the prefered value
+To configure this value, click the Event button on the Settings ribbon.
+Under the Performance tab you can set the value as needed.

 Filtering Events

-Using the Events Settings button from the Home ribbon (or the Events button in the Settings window), you can configure parameters according to which the events will be displayed.
+You can configure parameters according to which events will be displayed.
+To save your changes, click Apply.
 The following filtering methods are available:

-• Excluded Events - by adding an Event Log Filter Rule here, you are setting a condition which, if matched, will cause the event to be ignored.
-For example, setting a rule which specifies Event ID 33 will drop all future events with the ID number 33 from the Real-Time Console.
+- Excluded Events.
+To set a condition for the Real-Time DX Console to ignore an event, if matched, add an Event Log Filter Rule .
+For example, setting a rule which specifies Event ID "33" will drop all future events with the ID number 33 from the Console.

-• Frequent Events Filter - By default, ControlUp is configured to ignore events that appear repeatedly for a configured amount of times during the event retention period.
-The default value is 100, so by default, an event that appears a hundred times within an hour will fall under the Frequent Events Filter category and will no longer be reported.
-You will see a pop-up notification in the left bottom corner of the ControlUp Real-Time Console when an event reaches this threshold.
-You can hide this notification by using the Disable Frequent Event Filter Notifications checkbox.
+- Frequent Events Filter.
+By default, ControlUp is configured to ignore events that appear repeatedly for a configured amount of times during the event retention period.
+The default value is 100, so an event that appears 100 times within an hour will fall under the Frequent Events Filter category and will no longer be reported.
+When an event reaches this threshold, a pop-up notification appears in the left bottom corner of the console.
+You can hide this notification by selecting the Disable Frequent Event Filter Notifications checkbox.

-If you turn off the default Frequent Event Filter, your ControlUp Real-Time Console may accumulate a large number of events, which may dramatically increase the amount of RAM consumed by the console process.
-You may mitigate this condition by clearing events or by decreasing the Event Retention Period.
+If you turn off the default Frequent Events Filter, your ControlUp Real-Time DX Console might accumulate a large number of events that can dramatically increase the amount of RAM consumed by the Console.
+You can mitigate this condition by clearing events or by decreasing the Event Retention Period.

 The above filtering mechanisms only affect future events.
-To remove unneeded events from the current view, use the Clear or Clear All buttons in the Home ribbon of the Events Pane
+To remove events from the current console view, click the Clear or Clear All buttons in the Home ribbon of the Events pane.

 Event Actions

-Right-click an event to see the possible actions that you can perform on the selected event:
+From the Events pane, right-click an event to view the available actions that you can perform on it:

 Add to filter

 The selected event details will be used to create a new filter rule to prevent similar events from appearing in the Events pane.
-You will be presented with a configuration window in which you will be able to customize the rule before applying it.
+Use the Event Log Filter Rule window to configure the rule before applying it.

 Remove from this view